Lesbian erotica: Classic and classical depictions

 An Attic red figure vase in the collection of the Tarquinia National Museum in Italy shows a kneeling woman touching the genitals of another woman, a rare explicit portrayal of sexual activity between women in Greek art, although it has also been interpreted as depicting one prostitute shaving or otherwise grooming the other in a non-sexual fashion.
 Depictions of lesbianism are found among the erotic frescoes of Pompeii.

-Having all but disappeared during the Middle Ages, they made a comeback after the Renaissance.
+Having all but disappeared during the Middle Ages, lesbian erotica became more common after the Renaissance.
 François Boucher and J. M. W. Turner were among the forerunners of 19th century artists who featured eroticism between women among their work.
 Like other painters (such as Jean-Honoré Fragonard), Boucher found inspiration in classical mythology.
 He was one of many artists to use various myths surrounding the goddess Diana, including the often-depicted story of Callisto, Diana's nymph who was seduced by Jupiter, with the god taking Diana's form since Callisto had vowed chastity.